 FDF awards are seed money, designed to help faculty begin their scholarly work or initiate work in a new direction.

 Preference will be given to junior faculty and to multidisciplinary projects.
-Additionally, funds are available for projects that support and foster the integration of computing resources in the teaching, learning, and research aspects of Duquesne.
 Eligible projects may be funded up to $10,000.

 All full-time tenure-track or tenured faculty are eligible, regardless of the number of previous FDF awards that they have received.

 The Duquesne University Hunkele Dreaded Disease Award is administered as a competitive grants program.
 It provides money for investigators conducting biomedical research on major, life-threatening diseases, such as cancer, heart disease, and diabetes that could ultimately lead to a direct cure for the disease.
 All full-time, tenure-track or tenured faculty are eligible to apply; funding is $10,000.

 Through this annual writing award, faculty may receive up to $5,000 to complete preparation of a manuscript for publication as an article or book, or to complete a music recording.

 Deadline is February 26 at 4:00.

 Preference will be given to those scholarly works that do not directly result in remuneration, such as textbooks.